shuLhan/pakakeh.go/cmd/ansua/README.md

 ## DESCRIPTION

-ansua execute a timer on defined duration and optionally run a command when timer finished.
+ansua run a timer on defined duration and optionally run a command when timer finished.

 When ansua timer is running, one can pause the timer by pressing p+Enter,